How David Lynch's Art, Like His Movies, Describes a Deep Human Experience

 The audience will be able to see the show until 3 October 2018.

 Featured image: David Lynch – Ricky Finds out He Has Shift for Brains, 2017.
 Mixed media painting, 31 x 27 inches, 68.8 x 78.7 cm.
-All images are courtesy of Kayne Griffin Corcoran gallery.
+All images courtesy David Lynch Kayne Griffin Corcoran gallery.